nirajp82/Ansible/04_01_ansible_module.md

 * `yum`: Manage packages on Red Hat-based systems.
 * `user`: Manage users and groups on remote hosts.
 * `service`: Manage services on remote hosts.
 Controls services (start, stop, restart, etc.) on target systems.

+  Note: The use of started instead of start is based on the readability and clarity of playbooks.
+Using state: started clearly conveys the intention that the service should be in the "started" state.
+It emphasizes the state that the service should be in, rather than the action that needs to be performed.

+In other words, when you specify state: started, you are telling Ansible that the service should be running or in the "started" state.
+Ansible internally handles the logic to start the service if it is not already running.

 * `file`: Manage files and directories on remote hosts.
 * `package`: Manages installation, removal, and updating of packages on target systems.
 * `cron`: Manages cron jobs and scheduled tasks on target systems.